ortegahernandes/ScanBus-BR-Simulator-Modbus/README.md

    - Exception codes

-### Sniffer "SPY" -  See the complete plot between a Master and a Slave.
+### Merge Table:
+Shows the requests from the Master and the responses from the slaves.
 ![ScanBus-BR](https://github.com/ortegahernandes/ScanBus-BR-Simulator-Modbus/blob/main/Imagens/Sniffer_SPY_Merge.png)

  - With support for: